davideandres95/roth-with-crpd/README.md

 ### Virtual ethernet pairs (veth)
 The veth devices are virtual Ethernet devices.
 They can act as tunnels between network namespaces to create a bridge to a physical network device in another namespace, but can also be used as standalone network devices.
-Source and further information: [http://man7.org/linux/man-pages/man4/veth.4.html](veth - Virtual Ethernet Device)
+Source and further information: [veth - Virtual Ethernet Device](http://man7.org/linux/man-pages/man4/veth.4.html)

 ## Host mode
 In this mode, any interface route from linux kernel gets distributed via netlink to the cRPD instance running in host networking mode.
 There is no need to configure any addresses within cRPD-CLI (except family ISO).
 Any IPv4/IPv6 addressing is derived from the host's kernel.
 In other words, all the host's default namespace will be exposed to the cRPD but will not be configured by it.